peru Logistics and Travel Information

 Toiletries (sunblock, toothbrush, toothpaste, hair ties, anti-bacterial spray etc. Think travel size and if possible biodegradable please!)

 Any medications needed

-1 light travel yoga – completely optional (the retreat center has all yoga supplies!)
+1 light travel yoga mat or mat cover – completely optional as the retreat center has all yoga supplies!

 Power plug adapter - Peru uses 220 volts at 60 hertz electricity.
 There are two types of plugs in Peru (with corresponding electrical outlets): Type A - two flat parallel prongs and Type C - two round prongs (used in much of Europe).

 Above all else, keep it light.
 Make it part of your yoga practice and be a minimalist in your packing please!